wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 ## lost: bread

-And for our final course, we have… milk?
+And for our final course, we've got… milk?

 <img height="500px" src="/blog/images/climatarian/carton.png" />

 Do you throw out your milk as soon as it’s past the expiration date?
 It turns out, food doesn’t go bad the minute it crosses the “best before”.
 Those dates are usually set by manufacturers based on “optimal” consumption, not food safety.
 Eggs, for example, are usually still edible 3-5 weeks after the date on the carton.

 When you want to evaluate safety, use your senses, not the label.
 If it doesn’t smell funky, you don’t see mold, and you’ve cooked it to a proper temperature, your food should generally be safe.
-Yet another reason to eat more plant-rich is that it’s much harder to mess up food safety when it comes to plants!
+Yet another reason to eat more plant-rich is that it’s much harder to mess up food safety when it comes to plants.

 The question remains though, what do you do with milk and eggs past their prime?
 In French, the name for French toast is “pain perdu”, or literally “lost bread”.
 It’s a decadent way to combine the bread forgotten at the bottom of the drawer, the milk you’re worried about drinking cold, and eggs you don’t want to eat raw anymore (if you ever did that to begin with).